somasis/beginning/README.md

 The actual `init` program is just 34 SLOC, because all `init` has to do is sleep forever, and handle shutdown and reboot signals. `bash` takes care of reparenting children processes for us.

+Beginning can be ran with theoretically any sensible filesystem layout, but for intents of compatibility and forward-looking practices, it expects the filesystem to loosely adhere to systemd's own `file-hierarchy(7)` guidelines.

+`file-hierarchy(7)` is used because it provides some compatibility with programs that expect the layout, distributions which have adopted it, as well as the author liking it.

 ### What it does have
 - `PID 1`